Drivers with Disabilities in Missouri

-Any Missouri resident who is suffering from a temporary disability, a parent or legal guardian of a temporarily disabled child, or working for an organization that transports more than 1 temporarily disabled person may request a temporary disabled placard.
+Any Missouri resident who is suffering from a temporary disability, a parent or legal guardian of a temporarily disabled child, or working for an organization that transports more than 1 person who is temporarily disabled person may request a temporary disabled placard.

 To qualify for a temporary disabled placard, you must meet the same medical criteria as an applicant for a permanent disabled placard.
 However, your condition must be expected to last 180 days or less.

 If you wish to receive a temporary disabled placard, you must have your healthcare provider complete a Physician's Statement for Disabled License Plates or Placards (Form 1776) and submit this form with your Application for Disabled Person Placard (Form 2769) to your nearest driver's license office.
 There will be a $2 fee for you to receive a temporary disabled placard.